IstoraMandiri/selfie-sign-in/README.md

 ```
 {{> selfie_sign_in}}
 ```
 This step is optional unless you want to write your own UI.

-You might not have graphicsmagick installed, which is required to confer the uploaded images.
+You might not have graphicsmagick installed, which is required to convert the uploaded images.
+On OS X, you can install it using [Homebrew](http://brew.sh/).

 ```
  $ brew install graphicsmagick